DFE-Digital/get-help-with-tech/app/views/devices_guidance/device_distribution_and_ownership.md

 Before making this decision, you should consider:

 * future needs of your setting or service for face-to-face and remote education (such as for disadvantaged children and young people joining the setting or service)
-* safeguarding - relevant parties (such as social workers, schools or carers) should be involved in making this decision
+* safeguarding &ndash; relevant parties (such as social workers, schools or carers) should be involved in making this decision
-* online safety, if device settings expire - for example, DfE does not recommend gifting DfE Restricted Windows devices before replacing their temporary safeguarding and management settings
+* online safety, if device settings expire &ndash; for example, DfE does not recommend gifting DfE Restricted Windows devices before replacing their temporary safeguarding and management settings
-* how IT support will be provided - you should let the recipient know how to get help if their device develops a fault (DfE does not provide ongoing IT support)
+* how IT support will be provided &ndash; you should let the recipient know how to get help if their device develops a fault (DfE does not provide ongoing IT support)

 ## What to do if circumstances change for children and young people